 How to make paneer?

-Tie the solid part in a cloth (preferably cheesecloth) and drain out all the water. usually it is tied in cloth and left hung till all the water is drained out.
+Tie the solid part in a cloth (preferably cheesecloth) and drain out all the water.
+Usually it is tied in a cloth and hung till all the water is drained out.
 Then it is pressed so that no water is left in the solid mass.

 While it is still wrapped in cloth, keep it in a clean place.
 Put a heavy stone or any heavy object on it for 2 -3 hours.